Robust Identity Perceptual Watermark Against Deepfake Face Swapping: Experiment

 As introduced in Section~\ref{sec:id_watermarks}, the binary identity perceptual watermarks are derived from identity embeddings generated via well-designed face recognition tools\footnote{https://github.com/serengil/deepface}.
 To validate the claim that the identity perceptual watermarks retain the collision-free characteristic of the original identity embeddings, we performed collision checks at different watermark lengths on CelebA-HQ~\cite{CelebAHQ[15]} and LFW~\cite{LFW[17]}.
 In specific, for the sets of watermarks $M_i$ and $M_j$ of a pair of arbitrary identities $i$ and $j$, the following statement stands,

 In other words, identical watermarks are not allowed to be derived from images that belong to different identities.

 In this paper, images from CelebA-HQ with 6,217 unique identities are adopted to establish $\phi$ and produce watermarks following the pipeline in Section~\ref{sec:id_watermarks}.
 Thereafter, the watermarks of images in LFW with 5,749 unseen identities are derived following the fixed rule accordingly.
 As a result, there is no collision in the experiment for CelebA-HQ and LFW at both $128 \times 128$ and $256 \times 256$ resolutions in our collision check.
-Meanwhile, upon passing the collision check even though not seeing the identities in LFW when defining $\phi$, it can be concluded that the number of unique identities in CelebA-HQ is sufficient to avoid the potential bias, and the cross-dataset performance is therefore preserved.
+Meanwhile, upon passing the collision check even though not seeing the identities in LFW when defining $\phi$, it can be concluded that the number of unique identities in CelebA-HQ is sufficient to avoid the potential bias, and the cross-dataset performance is therefore reliably preserved.